open-telemetry/assign-reviewers-action/README.md

-# assign-reviewers-action
+# auto-assign-owners
-GitHub action to assign reviewers/approvers/etc based on configuration
+Automatically assign and add approvers to component owners of lerna monorepos